shinyquagsire23/DesktopAdventures/README.md

 ### Work Needed

+#### OS Porting

+Currently DesktopAdventures has only been developed and verified to work for Linux and 3DS (however it may work on OS X).
+Contributors who can validate and check on support for other platforms such as Windows or any other platforms which may be desirable to port to are welcome.

+#### DAT Research

 The majority of the work needed in this project is reverse engineering and the implementation of the research obtained from it.
-At the time of writing, the following sections of the .DAT are being properly parsed for *Yoda Stories* only:
+At the time of writing, the following sections of the .DAT are being properly parsed:

 - VERS
 - STUP